 He denounced nationalism and wrote an essay “Nationalism in India” which was scorned and praised.
 He traveled extensively he visited Mexico, Bali, Java, Kuala Lumpur, Malacca, Penang, Siam, and Singapore.

 He was widely known for his poetry and he wrote novels, essays, short stories, travelogues, dramas, and thousands of songs.

 Tagore’s literary reputation is disproportionately influenced very much by regard for his poetry.
 Of Tagore’s prose, his short stories are perhaps most highly regarded; indeed, he is credited with originating the Bengali-language version of the genre.
 His works are frequently noted for their rhythmic, optimistic, and lyrical nature.
 However, such stories mostly borrow from the deceptively simple subject matter — the lives of ordinary people.

-With many of Tagore’s stories, there has been more than one translation by more than one translator.
+With many of Tagore’s stories, there have been more than one translation by more than one translator.
 For instance, The Supreme Night, One Night, and A Single Night are all translations of the same story.
 Tagore wrote around 2,230 songs.
 His artwork was exhibit across Europe, Russia, and the United States in 1930. is painting style was very individual, characterized by simple bold forms and rhythmic quality, and later served to inspire many modern Indian artists.

 The Nobel Prize in Literature 1913 was awarded to Rabindranath Tagore “because of his profoundly sensitive, fresh and beautiful verse, by which, with consummate skill, he has made his poetic thought, expressed in his own English words, a part of the literature of the West”.

 The truth comes as conqueror only because we have lost the art of receiving it as a guest.
 By Rabindranath Tagore